A Finnish "candid camera" style short film comedy by Veikko Itkonen. People are filmed reacting to a banknote glued to the street.

 Candid Camera's Allen Funt secretely tapes people's reactions to unexpected encounters with nudity in unusual situations, such as when a naked young woman casually exits an elevator in an office building, or when the nude male art model breaks the wall between artist and model and has off-the-cuff conversations with the clothed women artists.
 Funt also secretly tapes the test audience watching the preview film and their responses to it, from outright indignation to warm hearted-praise.

-The group of fourteen contestants from the television program "Big Brother" becomes a privileged witness to the most extraordinary event that the austere region of Extremadura has experienced in its history.
+The group of fourteen contestants from the television program "Big Brother" become a privileged witness to the most extraordinary event that the austere region of Extremadura has experienced in its history.
 Charred remains of what doesn't look like a man-made ship float in a hotel pool.
 And at night, a thunderous noise and a light that invades everything prevents them from sleeping.

 Brief accidental people are photographed with a hidden camera while two hosts have fun of them.

-The film presents a series of 26 short stories, each featuring a protagonist intent on meeting someone at a Kyiv nightclub.
+A series of 26 short stories, each featuring a protagonist intent on meeting someone at a Kyiv nightclub.
 These stories depict a real-life scenario of club encounters, where the goal is to “pick up” - achieve sexual satisfaction swiftly for the thrill of it - all captured by a hidden camera.